 Deutsche Börse Photography Foundation Prize 2021

-The four artists shortlisted for the Deutsche Börse Photography Foundation Prize 2021 are Poulomi Basu, Alejandro Cartagena, Cao Fei and Zineb Sedira.
+On Thursday, 9 September 2021, Cao Fei was awarded the prestigious prize worth £30,000.
+The award ceremony took place at the Photographers' Gallery in London.
+The four artists shortlisted for the Deutsche Börse Photography Foundation Prize 2021 were Poulomi Basu, Alejandro Cartagena, Cao Fei and Zineb Sedira.
 With them, the shortlist 2021 presents four highly individual artists, whose bold wide-ranging projects cover geographical territories from Algeria to China and explore issues affecting both the local and the global.

 From Poulomi Basu’s uncompromisingly complex depiction of conflict in Central India, Alejandro Cartagena’s scathing critique exploring the repercussions of homeownership and developments in northern Mexico, to Cao Fei’s dystopic multi-media fabrications that consider the enormous impact of technologies on lived experiences and Zineb Sedira’s generous auto-fictive exploration of memory, culture and belonging.
 All of the nominated projects use photography as a means of challenging political realities to convey subjective truths.

 The exhibition of the shortlisted projects, curated by Anna Dannemann, will be on show at The Photographers’ Gallery from the 25th June 2021.
 The exhibition will also be presented as part of the international photography triennial RAY Fotografieprojekte Frankfurt/RheinMain and will be on display at Deutsche Börse’s headquarters in Eschborn/Frankfurt from 5 June—19 September 2021.